Share the article!

 You can also look for opportunities to guest blog or speak at local events to showcase your expertise.

-When you freelance, you have to think of yourself as a business, and it is of course important to have a plan for your business.
+When you freelance, you need to think of yourself as a business, and of course it's important to have a plan for your business.

-This includes setting goals, creating and managing a budget, and putting systems in place to help you stay organized and productive.
+This includes goal setting, creating and running a budget, and putting systems in place to help you stay organized and productive.

 Without a plan, it will be difficult to achieve long-term success as a freelancer.